-Conflict with other people is difficult to avoid, on issues from a business's unsatisfactory products or services to property line disputes with neighbors.
+Conflict with other people is difficult to avoid, on issues ranging from a business's unsatisfactory products or services to property line disagreements with neighbors.
 Such conflicts can be expensive to resolve in courts of law.
 Attorneys typically charge hundreds of dollars an hour, and a single civil lawsuit can take years to work its way through the legal system.
 This is particularly true if the case goes all the way to trial, or if the disappointed side files an appeal.
-Is there a better, cheaper way to resolve your dispute?

 A mediation is essentially a facilitated negotiation.
-A third-party neutral mediator, who is trained in conflict resolution methods, sits with you and the person you're having the disagreement with and helps you both to talk things through.
+A third-party neutral mediator, who is trained in conflict resolution methods, sits with (or Zooms with) you and the person you're having the disagreement with and helps you both to talk things through.
 The mediator does not "take sides" or make a decision, like a judge or an arbitrator.
 Rather, the mediator works to find the root of the conflict and consider potential options.

 While litigation accentuates differences between the parties, mediation works to bring the parties together.
 Often, disputing parties can emerge from a mediation closer than ever before.
 This is particularly useful in situations where you will both need to deal with one another repeatedly, often for a long period of time, such as with neighbors.